giuseppefilitto/img-segm/README.md

 **dcmexplorer**

-Interactive explorer for .dcm and .roi files
+Jupyter notebook made for interact with DCM files.
+Support for 2D and 3D interactive plot

 ## Getting Started

 #### Prerequisites